 6. Saltwell Park, Gateshead

-The Victorian park started out as gardens between 1853-70 around the former private residence Saltwell Towers.
-The gardens were then acquired by Gateshead Corporation in 1875 and were incorporated into a public park by designer Edward Kemp in 1876, which would earn it the nickname ‘The People’s Park’.
+The Victorian Saltwell Park started out as gardens between 1853 and 1870 around the former private residence Saltwell Towers.
+The gardens were then acquired by Gateshead Corporation in 1875 and incorporated into a public park by designer Edward Kemp in 1876, earning it the nickname ‘The People’s Park’.

 In 1920, the park was further expanded.
 Towards the end of the 20th century, the park was rejuvenated by multiple restoration projects to reverse the deterioration that occurred.
 The park itself falls into three main areas.
 In the centre, the gardens relating to Saltwell Towers include a small valley or dene through which runs a stream.
 To the south are the former gardens of Saltwell Grove.
 The north side is the area laid out to Kemp’s designs on open fields.